 It is worth noting that this protocol requires a conservation easement be placed on the title of the land.
 Obtaining an easement can take up to two years.
-See the Nature Conservancy of Canada, Ducks Unlimited, or Conservation Easement sections for more information regarding easements.
+See the Nature Conservancy of Canada, Ducks Unlimited, Manitoba Habitat Heritage Corporation, or Saskatchewan Stock Growers' Foundation sections for more information regarding Conservation Easements.